plebbit/plebbit-provider/docs/docker-guide.md

 5. Test that it works
   - If you run `docker ps` you should see 3 containers running `plebbit-provider`, `plebbit-provider-certbot-renew`, `plebbit-provider-nginx-https-proxy`
-  - They should autorestart, but if they don't you can start them again with `scripts/start-docker.sh --ipfs-gateway-use-subdomains` and `scripts/start-certbot-docker-ipfs-subdomains.sh`
+  - They should autorestart, but if they don't you can start them again with `scripts/start-docker.sh --ipfs-gateway-use-subdomains` and `scripts/start-certbot-docker-ipfs-subdomains.sh --domain yourdomain.com --email you@example.com --cloudflare-api-token abc...`

 ```sh
 curl https://k51qzi5uqu5dihlrq05s0wwl56znhdakocms4ttmb89g4zslkww5ij2wbievra.ipns.<your-domain-name>